The Meeting Innovation Company

 John Keith is the founder and president of Lucid Meetings, where he oversees operations, technology, business development, and a million other details.
 If you find a delightfully correct and well-executed solution on the Lucid Meetings properties that works just right, you can be sure that John's helped to make that go.

-Lucid is the third business John started after deciding the executive life in big tech was not for him.
+Lucid is the third business John started after deciding that executive life in big tech was not for him.
 The first, Kavi, provided collaboration technology and services to international standards organizations before it was successfully acquired.
-The second, Cloud Four, continues to lead the industry in the mobile web innovation.
+The second, Cloud Four, continues to lead the industry in mobile and responsive web innovation.
 John's extensive experience as a collaborative business leader in the online technology space makes him a sought after mentor and board member for many technology companies across Oregon.

-As part of a husband-wife business leadership team at Lucid also juggling the kids and dog and full-catastrophe mayhem, John wishes he had more free time because then he'd play his guitar and take longer vacations.
+As part of a husband-wife business leadership team at Lucid (while also juggling the kids and dog and full-catastrophe mayhem), John wishes he had more free time because then he'd play his guitar and take longer vacations.